czesiu/Luma.SimpleEntity/README.md

 Status
 =================
-Developing - no release yet (after release binary find will be available on NuGet).
+Developing - no release yet (after release binary files will be available on NuGet).